johnl28/volkano-gl/README.md

 - **OpenGL-Core** a static library that has the OpenGL implementation
 - **Sandbox** an executable that implements the static library

-All the external code should be placed in a directory called **dependencies** placed at the same level as the solution.
+All the external code should be located in a directory called **dependencies** placed at the same level as the solution.

 The dependencies structure should look like this
 ```